sonti-roy/featureSelection_california_housing/README.md

 Around 7 regression model was evaluated on the original dataset set and all the subset dataset and compared their metrics to find the best model with high accuracy.

-R2 comparasion for all the model on different subset of data generated through feature selection.
 ![alt text](https://github.com/sonti-roy/featureSelection_california_housing/blob/main/plots/r2_comparasion_plot.png)

-MSE comparasion for all the model on different subset of data generated through feature selection.
+Fig-4: R2 comparasion for all the model on different subset of data generated through feature selection.

 ![alt text](https://github.com/sonti-roy/featureSelection_california_housing/blob/main/plots/mse_comparasion_plot.png)

+Fig-5: MSE comparasion for all the models on different subset of data generated through feature selection.

 | data_subset            | r2                       | mse                      | model                   |